voxpupuli/puppet-wildfly/README.md

 This module requires `puppetlabs-stdlib` and `jethrocarr/initfact` (it uses `init_system` fact provided by this module by default, but it's overridable in `wildfly::initsystem` parameter)

+It should work on every operating system with the following init systems: sysvinit, systemd and upstart

 ## Upgrade

 ## to 1.2.0